 Through TASA’s Superintendents-in-Residence program, recently retired superintendents serve TASA part time, assisting members across the state on matters related to fulfilling TASA’s vision as outlined in Creating a New Vision for Public Education in Texas.
-Three experts in the “visioning work,” including two of the co-authors of the visioning document, help support the work of districts that are committed to school transformation, serving as advisors to districts and school leaders.
+These experts in the “visioning work” help support the work of districts that are committed to school transformation, serving as advisors to districts and school leaders.
 Specifically, they support participants of the Future-Ready Superintendents Leadership Network (FRSLN) and Texas Public Accountability Consortium (TPAC), but are also be available to any TASA member for support, advice, and professional guidance related to school transformation efforts.

 Karen Rue, Ed.D.

 Superintendent in Residence

 Karen is a leader on the local, state, and national levels in creating transformation in education, with a focus on preparing future-ready students, encouraging innovation and creativity, and developing more meaningful assessment and accountability measures.
 She was a founding member of the Public Education Visioning Institute and co-chaired the Texas High Performance Schools Consortium.